altunixon/wips/lns/altina_ln/ASP-52-.md

 “Eh?”

-Though towards the person you feared, you still hugged her like a cat and gently stroked her.
+Though towards the person you feared, you still hugged her like a cat and gently stroked her.<br/>

-I guess that’s fine too.
+I guess that’s fine too.<br/>

-Regis stretched his body.
+Regis stretched his body.<br/>

-Eating while having an enjoyable conversation, it felt like the sheeps of slumber were jumping over the fence.
+Eating while having an enjoyable conversation, it felt like the sheeps of slumber were jumping over the fence.<br/>

-Clarisse started gently singing.
+Clarisse started gently singing.<br/>

 “Fais dodo~ Fais dodo~”

 It was a lullaby

-Moreover, it felt like a sister cooing her brother to sleep.
+Moreover, it felt like a sister cooing her brother to sleep.<br/>

 When he realized it, it was just like what he told Clarisse.
 After eating, he felt like sleeping.
-Things were going according to what Clarisse planned.
+Things were going according to what Clarisse planned.<br/>

-Still, this is fine.
+Still, this is fine.<br/>
-Regis leaned his head against the chair in the shaking carriage.
+Regis leaned his head against the chair in the shaking carriage.<br/>

 When he woke up, the convoy had already stopped for the third break
 --------------------------------------------------